Interested in a psychology major?

 With the exception of the General Electives, courses taken to satisfy CP major requirements must be completed in matriculated status.

-Students admitted to the AES major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
-For more information, please check Requirement Changes Autumn 2016 page.
+Students admitted to the CP major prior to Autumn 2020 may be eligible to complete a retired set of major requirements.
+For more information, please check with your major advisor.

 Community Psychology Learning Objectives

-The Community Psychology curriculum advances the four core IAS learning objectives.
+The Community Psychology curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Community Psychology: